 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted up to a maximum of 60 hours towards this certificate.
+Credit may be granted up to a maximum of 60 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

-On completion of one certificate, you may wish to pursue studies in another.
+On completion of this program, you may wish to pursue studies in another.

-On completion of this certificate, you may receive up to 150 hours credit of equivalent courses if you choose to ladder them toward the 300-hour Certificate in Adult Learning specializing in Career and Academic Advising.
+Upon completing the Certificate in Career Development and Academic Advising, up to 150 hours of equivalent courses may be transferred towards the Certificate in Adult Learning specializing in Career and Academic Advising.